Orion Pictures: 1982–1986: Split from Warner Bros.

-By early 1982, Orion had severed its distribution ties with Warner Bros.
+By early 1982, Orion had severed its distribution ties with Warner Bros., although the latter continued to distribute Orion's films in Japan until 1991.
 As part of the deal, the rights to Orion's films made up to that point were sold to Warner Bros.
 Orion was now looking to have its own distribution network by acquiring another company with such capabilities.
 The four partners looked into Allied Artists and Embassy Pictures before settling on Filmways.
 Orion subsequently purchased Filmways and reorganized the flailing company.
 New employees were hired and all of Filmways' non-entertainment assets (Grosset & Dunlap and Broadcast Electronics) were sold off.
+Its syndicated subsidiary Filmways Enterprises, was renamed to Orion Entertainment Corporation, and its television division was renamed to Orion Television.
+Later in 1982, Orion Entertainment Corporation begin handling advertising sales of programs by Colbert Television Sales.

 Another result of the merger was that Orion entered television production.
 Orion's biggest television hit was Cagney & Lacey, which lasted seven seasons on CBS.
 In 1983, Orion Pictures introduced art-house division Orion Classics with executives who had previously run United Artists Classics.

 Out of the initial 18 films released by the firm under the name of Orion Pictures Corporation, ten made profits, five just managed to cover their costs, and three suffered losses under $2 million.
 One such film, Francis Ford Coppola's The Cotton Club, was mired in legal troubles and Orion lost $3 million of its investment.
 "We've had some singles and doubles [but haven't] had any home runs," lamented Krim.
 In September 1984, Orion distributed Amadeus, which garnered many accolades, winning eight Academy Awards, including Best Picture.
 That year, on April 3, 1984, Orion Pictures launched Orion Entertainment Group, that would consist of four groups, Orion Television, Orion Home Video, Orion Pay Television and Orion Television Syndication, and the new organization would produce and distribute product for television, home video, pay and syndicated markets, with Jamie Kellner serving as president.
 On October 26, 1984, the company released the James Cameron-directed science fiction film The Terminator which was well received by critics and audience and led to a franchise involving five further films.
 However, Orion distributed none of the follow-ups.